That 70s Line: 2014 Stanley Cup playoffs

 The line of Pearson, Carter, and Toffoli first began playing in the 2014 Western Conference final against the Chicago Blackhawks.
-During that series, the three combined for a total of 23 points, allowing the Kings to defeat the Blackhawks in seven games and advance to the 2014 Stanley Cup Finals.
+During that series, the three combined for a total of 23 points, allowing the Kings to defeat the Blackhawks in seven games and advance to the 2014 Stanley Cup Final.
 Carter in particular led all players that series in points with 11 and goals with 5.
-The line was not as productive during the Stanley Cup Finals, totaling four points in five games, but they still played a role in helping the Kings win their second Stanley Cup in three years.
+The line was not as productive during the Stanley Cup Final, totaling four points in five games, but they still played a role in helping the Kings win their second Stanley Cup in three years.
 The nickname, a reference to That '70s Show, comes from all three players having jersey numbers in the 70s: Carter wore number 77, Pearson wore number 70, and Toffoli wore number 73.
 The line was noted for its chemistry and the offensive spark that it provided to the Kings' lineup, especially as the Kings struggled to score goals against the Blackhawks.
 It received credit as a critical factor in helping the Kings win their second Stanley Cup, and ESPN listed it as one of the Kings' best lines of the previous 30 years in 2020.